- 020 8567 9524

 • Extra pair of old trainers or wet shoes (for safety reasons flip-flops/crocs will not be permitted)

-*Small electronic games (not including mobile telephones or tablets) are permitted during the coach trip only.
-These must then be handed to staff at the end of the journey in a zip-lock bag clearly marked with your name and class.
-These will be kept in a safe place during our stay and returned to you for the journey back (however, please note that there are no facilities to charge appliances).
+* NOTE: Small electronic devices (not including mobile telephones or tablets) are permitted during the coach trip only.
+These must then be handed to staff at the end of the coach journey in a zip-lock bag clearly marked with child’s name and class.
+These will be kept in a safe place during our stay and returned for the journey back (however, please note that there are no facilities to charge appliances).